-On 1 July 2016, the Biosecurity Act 2014 replaced the Land Protection (Pest and Stock Route Management) Act 2002.
-The Biosecurity Act 2014 now regulates the management of pest species in Queensland.
+On 1 July 2016, the Biosecurity Act 2014 amended the Land Protection (Pest and Stock Route Management) Act 2002.
+The Biosecurity Act 2014 now provides the framework to manage pest species in Queensland.
 Outlined below are the responsibilities that you as a landholder are responsible for in relation to managing pest species within the Rockhampton region.

 The general biosecurity obligation relating to land management

 You do not need to know about all biosecurity risks, but you are expected to know about those associated with your land management activities.

 The general biosecurity obligation means you need to ensure your activities do not spread a pest, disease or contaminant.
 Your responsibilities are:

 - take all reasonable and practical steps to prevent or minimise each biosecurity risk;